Orthodontic First Aid

 In case a rubber spacer falls out, take two pieces of dental floss and insert them through the spacer.
 Pull on both pieces of floss to stretch the spacer, then slide the spacer back and forth between the two teeth where it belongs.
 Once the bottom half of the spacer slips under the tight spot between the teeth, release and remove the floss and the spacer will fit back properly.

 If a bracket becomes loose, it usually remains connected to the main wire by a little rubber colored ring.
-Eyebrow tweezers can be used to reposition the brace if it flips around the wire and becomes a source of irritation.
+Eyebrow tweezers can be used to re-position the brace if it flips around the wire and becomes a source of irritation.
 Call our office and inform us of your situation.

 If a piece of your braces breaks, save the piece and call our office to schedule a repair visit.

 Remain calm if you swallow a piece of your appliance.
 This will usually go into the stomach, passing out of the body in a bowel movement.
 However, should difficulty breathing be experienced you should seek immediate medical attention.
-X-rays will be taken to determine the location of the swallowed piece.
+X-rays can be taken to determine the location of the swallowed piece.

-Take Aspirin, Tylenol or Ibuprofen (unless allergic) if your teeth are sore after a monthly visit.
+Take Aspirin, Tylenol, or Ibuprofen (unless allergic) if your teeth are sore after a monthly visit.

 Rinsing your mouth with a cup of warm water and teaspoon of salt can also be soothing.
 If your teeth get sore suddenly in the middle of the month, give us a call.
 It is unusual for the teeth to get sore several weeks after your last office visit.